felixhao28/distributed-job-scheduler/README.md

 1. The scheduler manages a list of workers.
 It automatically assigns jobs to idle workers.
 1. Uses a user-written customizable script to manage job distribution and collection.
-1. User can add new jobs or workers on the fly.
+1. The user can add new jobs or workers on the fly.
-1. The scheduler saves and loads workers and jobs' state automatically.
-User does not need to reconfigure the schedular every time.
+1. The scheduler saves and loads the states of the workers and the jobs automatically.
+The user does not need to reconfigure the schedular every time.
 1. It is just one Python source file without any dependencies.

-A typical use case is copying many data files into multiple machines for process, and then gather the processed files back.
+A typical use case is distributing data files into multiple machines for data processing, and then gathering the processed files back.

 ## Installation